 4. Mandatory Benefits and Termination Rules

-What you can and can't do with employment varies wildly by country.
+What you can and can’t do with employment varies wildly by country.
 France mandates a 35-hour work week with strict overtime rules.
-Brazil's labor courts are notoriously pro-employee, with misclassification penalties running into the millions.
+Brazil’s labor courts are notoriously pro-employee, with misclassification penalties running into the millions.
 Many EU countries require 1-3 months of notice for termination, plus mandatory severance.
 Are you equipped to track these requirements across every country where you hire?
-An EOR's local legal teams handle country-specific termination procedures, ensuring you don't accidentally trigger wrongful termination claims.
+Country-specific termination procedures are handled by the EOR’s local legal teams, ensuring you don’t accidentally trigger wrongful termination claims.

 5. Data Privacy and Cross-Border Transfer

-Hiring in the EU means GDPR applies to all candidate and employee data.
+Hiring in the EU means GDPR applies to all candidate and employee data, which includes the information you collect during sourcing before an employment relationship even begins.
 You need a lawful basis for processing personal data, explicit consent for data transfers outside the EU, and compliant data retention policies.
-For companies hiring across Europe specifically, our guide to hiring EU talent as a US company covers GDPR requirements in detail - including what candidate data you can and can't collect during the sourcing process.
+For companies hiring across Europe specifically, our guide to hiring EU talent as a US company covers GDPR requirements in detail - including what candidate data you can and can’t collect during the sourcing process.

 Where Are Companies Hiring Remote Workers?

 Europe captures 43% of all cross-border hires on EOR platforms, making it the top destination for international remote hiring (HireBorderless, 2025).
-But the map is shifting.
-Here's where remote hiring volume is growing fastest.
+Still, the map is shifting.
+Where remote hiring volume grows fastest reveals a clear pattern.

 Europe dominates for three reasons: timezone overlap with US teams (5-8 hours of shared working time), deep engineering and business talent pools, and competitive salaries compared to US equivalents.
 Poland, Portugal, Spain, and the Netherlands are among the fastest-growing EU hiring markets.
-For a detailed walkthrough of hiring across the EU's 27 member states, read our guide to hiring EU talent as a US company.
+Hiring across all 27 EU member states is covered in detail in our guide to hiring EU talent as a US company.

 Asia-Pacific leads in volume hiring.
 India’s IT and finance talent pools are massive, and the Philippines offers strong English-fluency for customer-facing roles.
 India’s recent consolidation of 29 labor laws into 4 consolidated Labour Codes should make compliant hiring there somewhat simpler going forward.